Medicare in Nebraska

 By the numbers

-Here are some statistics about Nebraskans enrolled in Medicare as of 2015*:
+Here are some statistics about Nebraskans enrolled in Medicare as of 2018 according to the Centers for Medicare and Medicaid Services (CMS). :

-- Medicare beneficiaries enrolled in a Medicare Advantage plan in Nebraska: 39, 218
+- Medicare beneficiaries enrolled in a Medicare Advantage and other health plans in Nebraska: 50,581

 Many American citizens and legal permanent residents of at least five continuous years are automatically enrolled in the Original Medicare program when they turn 65 if they’ve been receiving retirement benefits or, at any age, if they qualify by disability or through having end-stage renal disease or amyotrophic lateral sclerosis (also known as Lou Gehrig’s disease).
 Original Medicare includes Medicare Part A, which is hospital insurance, and Part B, which is medical insurance.